Mecca Bingo Review

 |Loyalty Level||Monthly Points Needed to Reach Level||Points Earned from £1 Bingo Spend||Free Bingo||Additional Points on Certain Days|

-You’ll be able to tell from the table that it pays to climb the Play Points ladder, with the ability to earn more points with every £1 you spend the closer to the VIP tier you get.
+You’ll be able to tell from the table that it pays to climb the Play Points ladder, with the ability to earn more points with every £1 you spend.
 On top of the ability to earn points that you can transfer into bingo bonus funds, there are also several other benefits to being on the loyalty program.

 There are regular prize draws, for example, as well as bonuses given to you on your birthday.
 The prize draws range from vouchers for online shops to the ability to win iPads and other electronic goodies.
 In other words, it pays to climb the loyalty ladder.